 - Chile de guajillo: sweet, tangy, quite mild

+Tip: If you don’t handle spicy food very well yet, your best bet is probably a mix of anchos and guajillos.
 More experienced spice lovers can go straight for the chiles de árbol.
 At a maximum Scoville rating of 30,000, they’re still way less spicy than something like a habanero.

 Illustrated Step by Step

-Serving Suggestions For Mexican Chili Oil
+Serving Suggestions For Mexican Chile Oil

 One of the main reasons salsa macha is quickly gaining popularity here is because it’s just so versatile.
-As I mentioned earlier, it doesn’t just go fantastically with Mexican dishes; it’s works for a range of foods.

 - Tacos, like birria (tacos served with consommé)